KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 ./komodo-cli -ac_name=RICK faucetget
 ```

-In a few moments, you may use the [<b>getinfo</b>](../basic-docs/komodo-api/control.html#getinfo) method to verify that your wallet now contains RICK funds.
+Wait a few moments, and then use the [<b>getinfo</b>](../basic-docs/komodo-api/control.html#getinfo) method to verify that your wallet now contains RICK funds.

 #### Complete Each API Method of the Heir Module

 With funds in your wallet, you are prepared to experiment with the API commands available in the Heir Module Flow section.
-This may help you to envision the intended design of our Heir module immitation.
+This may help you to envision the intended design of our Heir module prototype.

 [Link to Heir Module Flow](../basic-docs/fluidity/fluidity-api/heir.html#introduction)

 #### On the Relevance of Faucet

-The Faucet module allows a user to lock an arbitrary amount of funds within a Fluidity address.
-Other users on the network are able to withdraw funds from this Fluidity address in small portions.
+The Faucet module provides a simple example of the nature of a Antara module for our study.
+Faucet allows a user to lock an arbitrary amount of funds within a Antara address.
+Other users on the network are able to withdraw funds from this Antara address in small portions.
 To prevent spam requests, the Faucet requires a small amount of work from the requesting user's node.

-From this outline, we observe the basic business logic of the module.
-The module involves storing funds on a designated address, the creation of a faucet that can disburse funds, and the ability to limit the rate at which funds are withdrawn.
+From this outline, we observe the basic business logic of the Faucet module.
+The module involves storing funds in a designated address, the creation of a faucet that can disburse funds, and the ability to limit the rate at which funds are withdrawn.

 Compare this to our desired Heir module.
 The Heir module's business logic must allow a designated address the ability to inherit designated blockchain funds.

 In both cases, the module's business logic is bound to transactions.

-#### Transactions as a Data Source for Blockchain-related Software
+#### Transactions as a Data Source

-When working with blockchain technology, transactions are a data source for Fluidity-based software.
+Transactions are a data source for Antara-based software.

 Transactions can store data in multiple forms.
 In the simplest form, transaction data records the movement of coins from one address to another.
 However, blockchain transactions are capable of storing additional data beyond simple coin movement.